 |Federation of Agri-Value Chain Manufacturers and Exporters (Viz FAME) ||India |

 |Mergers || |

 |Servicios Agricolas Mundiales SA de CV ||Mexico |

 |UPL Limited (formerly known as UPL Agro Limited) ||Mauritius |

 As on March 31 2022 the Company has 6 unlisted material subsidiariesas per the parameters laid down under SEBI Listing Regulations.
 These material subsidiarycompanies are: UPL Corporation Limited Mauritius UPL Do Brasil - Industria e Comercio deInsumos Agropecuarios S.A.
 UPL Agricultural Solutions Holdings BV UPL Holdings BV UPLAgrosolutions Canada Inc. and UPL NA Inc. None of these subsidiaries have sold disposedoff or leased more than 20% of its assets during the current year.
 The Company'spolicy on material subsidiaries can be accessed at https://www.upl-ltd.com/investors/corporate-governance/ policies.

 RELATED PARTY TRANSACTIONS

-All the properties and operations of the Company have been adequately insured.
+All the properties and operations of the Company to its best judgementhave been adequately insured.